 After quite a while, WinDbg has some quality improvements and modernization which include a darker theme, some window improvements, and the recent targets.

-Dropping the glaring brightness, WinDbg now comes with a dark theme which is preferred by most of users.
-The new version of WinDbg now will remember all your settings and the recent debugging sessions instead of having your IP and KDNET on a sticky note on your monitor.
+Dropping the glaring brightness, WinDbg now comes with a dark theme which is preferred by most users.
+The new version of WinDbg will now remember all your settings and recent debugging sessions, rather than having your IP and KDNET on a sticky note on your monitor.
 All your recent sessions will now be logged in the File Menu as your recent target list.

-Microsoft has now made the windows more synchronous and also lets the users cancel the loading by running another command.
+Microsoft has now made Windows more synchronous and also lets users cancel the loading by running another command.
 There are various other window improvements listed too.

 Data model

-Data model up until now was accessible only through the dx command and JavaScript, but with the WinDbg preview, the data model is more extensible, powering the locals and watch windows.
+The data model up until now was accessible only through the dx command and JavaScript.
+Still, with the WinDbg preview, the data model is more extensible, powering locals and watch windows.
 JavaScript extensions and NatVis will now be reflected in those windows.

 WinDbg preview comes with a new window termed as a modal window which will help you with your own modules window with @$scurssion.Modules.
 It will also show up the results of any model query in a table or a hierarchy view.

-While the new features and improvements are announced by Microsoft via their blog, the WinDbg is still a preview version and comes with some restrictions.
-Only the devices running Windows 11/10 can install it via Windows Store.
+While Microsoft announces the new features and improvements via their blog, the WinDbg is still a preview version and comes with some restrictions.
+Only the devices running Windows 11/10 can install it via Microsoft Store.

-The workspace of the new WinDbg Preview has changed a lot and is quite different and better from the previous version, but since it is a preview version, there might be some bugs and errors, too, which will be taken care of.
+The workspace of the new WinDbg Preview has changed a lot and is quite different and better than the previous version, but since it is a preview, there might be some bugs and errors, which will be addressed.

 Installing Windbg